NateOConnellPhD/infForest/README.md

 ## Part 1: Pointwise Predictions and Prediction Intervals

 Pointwise predictions with variance estimates and prediction intervals are a standalone contribution of the PASR (Procedure-Aligned Synthetic Resampling) framework.
-PASR is the only approach available for variance estimation of pointwise random forest predictions.
+PASR provides finite sample variance estimation along with pointwise prediction and confidence intervals for Random Forest fitted models.

 `pasr_predict()` takes a fitted `ranger` model and the training data, fits once, and then predicts at any new points via `predict()`.
-For pure prediction, fitting ranger on the full dataset is recommended — no data halving from honest splitting.
+We will be adding support for additional RF based packages.
+For pure prediction, fitting ranger on the full dataset is recommended — no data halving from honest splitting through infForest is needed.

 For continuous outcomes, two types of intervals are returned: